isyuricunha-zz/portfolio-v1/edit-README.md

-### 💦 rexulec.com
+### 💦 Yuri Cunha.com

 > This project is completely open source.
 So you can use it wherever you want

 ![Preview](https://user-images.githubusercontent.com/52077360/154740927-5d162085-ace4-42d8-9d3f-c20f97685a86.png)